IFB-ElixirFr/ifbcat/README.md

 python manage.py runserver
 ```

 5. You can do more imports using commands available in `ifbcat_api/management/commands`.
-Some are not currently working properly.
-Note that `load_catalog` should work.
+Some are not currently working properly but at least these ones below should.
 ```
 python manage.py load_catalog
+python manage.py load_biotools
 ```

 # How to manage the server